 Why Train at Wake Forest?

-For neonatology fellows, Wake Forest School of Medicine provides a unique opportunity to gain invaluable hands-on experience in two leading Neonatal Intensive Care Units (NICUs) in Winston-Salem, as well as in our NICU Follow Up Clinic for high-risk neonates.
-Working with 13 faculty neonatologists, our six neonatal-perinatal medicine fellows staff the NICUs at Brenner Children's Hospital (Level IV) and Forsyth Medical Center Sara Lee Center for Women (Level III), which together have a combined capacity of 100 beds.
+For neonatology fellows, Wake Forest School of Medicine provides a unique opportunity to gain invaluable hands-on experience in our large, Level IV Neonatal Intensive Care Unit (NICU) and Birthing Center in Winston-Salem, as well as in our NICU Follow Up Clinic for high-risk neonates.
+Working with 14 attending neonatologists, our growing practice provides fellows with the robust experience needed to be a competent and competitive member of the neonatal-perinatal community.

 The program’s introduction to practice management helps fellows to understand an increasingly complex world of managed care, integrated health care systems, capitated systems and a variety of other issues facing the neonatologist entering academic or private practice.

-"Our fellowship training program which was established in 1987 and has a number of strengths, including a close working relationship with 12 outstanding faculty members, more than 90 NICU beds in two hospitals, active quality improvement programs at both hospitals, a strong clinical research program, and a follow-up clinic which has operated for more than 37 years."
+"Our fellowship training program which was established in 1987 and has a number of strengths, including a close working relationship with 15 outstanding faculty members, 65 NICU beds in our Level IV, predominantly single-bed unit, active quality improvement programs at both hospitals, a strong clinical research program, and a follow-up clinic which has operated for more than 37 years."